7 Facts from our GEDmatch Genesis Review

 At Nebula Genomics, privacy is as important as helping you learn about your health, personality, and ancestry.
-Nebula is building the first privacy-focused personal genomics service.
+Nebula has built the first privacy-focused personal genomics service.

 Nebula eliminates personal genomics companies as middlemen between data owners (i.e. customers) and data buyers (i.e. third parties) so that you can be compensated if you choose to share your data.

 Nebula does not turn over data to law enforcement access services and will not do so voluntarily.
 In fact, we are building protocols that will make it impossible for us to decrypt and share your data without your consent.

 You can upload the raw DNA files to Nebula Genomics just as you would to GEDmatch to discover more about your genome with the Nebula Genomics expanded report.
 The typical microarray-based DNA genotyping test can be expanded on using statistical models, otherwise known as imputation, to figure out what was between the tested pieces of DNA.

 This report gives you access to hundreds of traits and curated research studies through the Nebula Research Library, keeping you up-to-date with the most cutting-edge research and what it means to you and your DNA.
 This unlocks information that GEDmatch would never be able to find.

 Nebula Genomics 30x Whole-Genome Sequencing